Bijan-K/Svelte-Vocab-Prac/README.md

 You can try it out [here.](https://practicevocab.netlify.app)

 Things that it has::
-- Functioning lists
+- Lists
-- Neat effects
+- Neat visual effects
-- Some what of a stats tracker
+- Somewhat of a stats tracker
-- Easily editable lists
+- Easily editable lists (from stats)

 things to be added in the future::
 - removing a list and language